Common Agricultural Policy: Objectives

-The CAP recognized the need to take account of the social structure of agriculture and of the structural and natural disparities between the various agricultural regions and to effect the appropriate adjustments by degrees.
+The CAP recognised the need to take account of the social structure of agriculture and of the structural and natural disparities between the various agricultural regions and to effect the appropriate adjustments by degrees.

-CAP is an integrated system of measures that works by maintaining commodity price levels within the EU and by subsidising production.
+CAP is an integrated system of measures that works by maintaining commodity price levels within the EU and by subsidizing production.
 There are a number of mechanisms: